kostyamospan/Ethereum.Blazor.Metamask/readme.md

 If user previosly didnt attached his Metamask account, calling this method will triger Metamask account selection

 4.***Optional***.
 Subscribe on on ``SelectedAccountChanged`` and ``NetworkChanged`` events to handle user iteraction with Metamask

+Check SampleApp to get more of it 😉